simul/Teleport/README.md

 ## Building the PC Client

-1. Using CMakeGUI, set src: C:/Simul/RemotePlay and bin: C:/Simul/RemotePlay/build/x64
+1. Using CMakeGUI, set src: (RemotePlay Folder) and bin: (RemotePlay Folder)/build/x64
 2. Set Simul Directory and uncheck BUILD_SHARED_LIBS and USE_DYNAMIC_RUNTIME.
 3. In the Advanced CMake config settings, search for CXX_FLAGS and ensure that the configurations use the /MT and /MTd runtimes.
 Also Check "STATIC" - option from Basis Universal.
 4. set BUILD_AS_LIBRARY to checked - option from Basis Universal module.